aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Asin
-Computes the arc; the returned value is an angle in the range from -PI/2 to PI/2 radians
+Computes the arc, returning an angle in the range from -π/2 to π/2 radians.

 **Type**: Datatype: Numeric